Metro Pushing to Get Construction Underway this Year on Major Phase of 57/60 Freeway Interchange Expansion

 As with so many L.A.
 County freeway expansion megaprojects, Metro and Caltrans have been working on the project for many years - but overall and up-to-date project information is still somewhat difficult to track down.

-There are various 57/60 project websites with project information: the vestigial FREEtheWAY site, two Metro project pages (slick, non-slick), project pages on city (Diamond Bar, City of Industry) and sub-region (San Gabriel Valley Council of Governments – SGVCOG) websites, fact sheets (2020, circa 2017), plus barely-populated social media stubs (Instagram, Facebook, Twitter).
+There are various 57/60 project websites with project information: the vestigial FREEtheWAY site [site relegated to Wayback archives], two Metro project webpages (slick, non-slick), project pages on city (Diamond Bar, City of Industry) and sub-region (San Gabriel Valley Council of Governments - SGVCOG) websites, fact sheets (2020, circa 2017), plus barely-populated social media stubs (Instagram, Facebook, Twitter).
 Some 57/60 sub-components have their own separate project webpages.

 The various sites justify the 57/60 expansion due to the "severe bottleneck," "weaving conflicts," "truck accidents," and delays to commuters and freight.
 Metro and Caltrans tout project benefits including "Cleaner Air," "Healthier Local Environment," and "reducing traffic congestion."